VincentWYJ/EasyMusic/README.md

  3. click album or artist title button will go back to first grade list if current list is album-music or artist-music

 2016.05.15
-1. set color for global bg, statusbar bg, actionbar bg,  list bg, list item press & normal bg
+1. set color for global, status bar, action bar,  list, list item press & normal background
-2. remove actionbar  temporarily
+2. remove action bar  temporarily

+2016.05.16
+1. fix bug--play last music in music list->go to 2 or 3 page->remove the playing music file->go back to 1 page->pause/play the music->crash--out index of music list
+2. update album or artist after remove music file when current page is 2 or 3